 - SDN Upgrading Problem.
 We introduce the problem of gradually (and partially) upgrading an ISP network to SDN, using general models of costs and different objectives.
 The upgrades can take place at different time periods, introducing different costs at each period due to technology maturity, the different life-cycle of the network equipment and other practical limitations. - Maximizing Programmable Traffic (Obj1).
-For the programmable traffic maximization objective, we show that the SDN upgrading problem is NP-Hard to approximate to any factor better than 1 - 1/e.
-Then, we present a simple algorithm matching this factor for the special case of one time period, and show how it can be extended for the general case.
+For the programmable traffic maximization objective, we show that the SDN upgrading problem is NP-Hard to approximate to any factor better than 1-1/e.
+Then, we present a simple algorithm matching this factor for the special case of one time period and show how it can be extended for the general case.
 We also present additional more sophisticated approximation algorithms using the theory of submodular functions. - Maximizing TE Flexibility (Obj2).
 For the objective of maximizing TE flexibility through the availability of SDN-enabled routing paths, we show that the optimization problem is more complex.
-We present an approximation algorithm by expressing it as the maximization of a function with bounded supermodular degree. - Dataset-driven Evaluation.
+We present an approximation algorithm by expressing it as the maximization of a function with bounded supermodular degree. - Minimizing migration costs (Obj3).
+For the "dual" problem of minimizing migration costs, we show that it is fundamentally different from the above problems.
+We also present an approximation algorithm using a binary-search technique. - Dataset-driven Evaluation.
 We evaluate the proposed algorithms using real-world network topologies and traffic matrices.
 We find that our approach can increase by 54% the amount of programmable traffic compared to two state-of-the-art methods in practical scenarios.
 We also find that by optimizing Obj1, benefits are also realized for Obj2 (and vise versa) and we explore the interplay between the two objectives.
+Finally, we show that our proposed algorithm for Obj3 can achieve up to 2.5 times lower cost to ensure performance goals over two additional state-of-the-art methods.

 The rest of the paper is organized as follows.
 Section II describes the system model and formalizes the SDN upgrading problem for Obj1.
 In Sections III and IV, we present theoretical results about the computational complexity of this problem and approximation algorithms.
 Section V considers Obj2 and presents an approximation algorithm.
-Section VI presents the dataset-driven evaluation of our proposed algorithms, while Section VII reviews our contribution compared to related works.
-We conclude our work in Section VIII.
+We tackle the cost minimization version of the problem (Obj3) in Section VI.
+Section VII presents the dataset-driven evaluation of our proposed algorithms, while Section VIII reviews our contribution compared to related works.
+We conclude our work in Section IX.